msuperdock/vim-agda/README.md

 - The sections can be folded using [vim-foldout](https://github.com/msuperdock/vim-foldout) commands.

-Otherwise, the interaction buffer is not syntax-highlighted at all.
+If [vim-foldout](https://github.com/msuperdock/vim-foldout) is not enabled, then the interaction buffer is not syntax-highlighted at all.